-Dr. Mohammad Zulkernine is a Full Professor and Canada Research Chair in Software Reliability and Security in the School of Computing of Queen's University, Canada, where he leads the Queen's Reliable Software Technology (QRST) research group.
-Dr. Zulkernine has been serving as the Graduate Chair of the school.
+Dr. Mohammad Zulkernine is a Full Professor specializing in Software Reliability and Security in the School of Computing of Queen's University, Canada, where he leads the Queen's Reliable Software Technology (QRST) research group.
+He also heads the Queen's Centre for Security and Privacy, a university-wide multidisciplinary research centre conducting cutting-edge research in cybersecurity.

 Dr. Zulkernine has taught and received his education in four countries of three continents (Bangladesh, Japan, Canada, and Italy).
 He received BSc from Bangladesh (BUET), MEng from Japan, and PhD from Canada (Waterloo).
 Dr. Zulkernine joined Queen's in 2003 and spent his sabbatical as a visiting professor at the University of Trento, Italy and as a research scientist at Irdeto Canada.
 He is also cross-appointed at the Department of Electrical and Computer Engineering of Queen's.
 Dr. Zulkernine is a senior member of the IEEE and the ACM, and a licensed professional engineer in the province of Ontario, Canada.